Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 White space

 JavaScript does not consider white space meaningful.
-Spaces and line breaks can be added in any fashion you might like, even though this is in theory.
+Spaces and line breaks can be added in any fashion you might like.
+This is true in theory.

 For example, I like to always use 2 characters to indent.